 |Midrange||Higher-end, energy-efficient windows; recessed lighting; high-quality hardwood flooring; upgraded bathroom fixtures and finishes; higher-end countertops and appliances; stone accents on the exterior||$275-$310|

 |High-end||Automation, like blinds and speakers; heated driveways; heated flooring; marble or chiseled stone bathrooms; stone exterior; expensive glass; custom baseboards and molding; professional landscaping; slate roof shingles||$525-$1,110|

 Buying land can be an enormous expense — or not that expensive at all.
 Sometimes, your contractor already owns the lot, and the land cost is included in the building fees.
 This is common if you're purchasing in a pre-planned community.

-Typically, you'll pay the builder or contractor a down payment before the project begins – some states limit the advance payment to 10% of the total cost of the project.
-You'll then pay the builder in increments, or after the job is completed, for labor, any subcontractors needed, and materials.
-Work with the builder to develop a home-building payment plan that works for your financial capabilities.
+Typically, you'll pay the builder or contractor a down payment before the project begins.
+Some states limit the advance payment to 10% of the total cost of the project.
+You'll then pay the builder in increments, or after the job is completed, for labor, any subcontractors needed and materials.

 "A lot of times, anybody that’s remodeling or doing any major improvement in their home doesn’t know what to expect.
 They really don’t.
 They don’t know where to start.